 - IDH-1/2 mutations are associated with secondary GBM arising from a lower-grade glioma.

-- Tumors without microvascular proliferation or necrosis can still be classified as “molecular” glioblastoma if genetic testing shows TERT promotor mutation, EGFR gene amplification, or gain of 7/loss of 10 chromosome copy number alterations.
+- Tumors without microvascular proliferation or necrosis can still be classified as “molecular” glioblastoma if genetic testing shows TERT promoter mutation, EGFR gene amplification, or gain of 7/loss of 10 chromosome copy number alterations.

 - Pathology: Cells with increased mitotic activity with pseudopalisading necrosis and microvascular endothelial proliferation.